Churn turbulent flow

 Churn turbulent flow is a two-phase gas/liquid flow regime characterized by a highly-agitated flow where gas bubbles are sufficient in numbers to both interact with each other and, while interacting, coalesce to form larger distorted bubbles with unique shapes and behaviors in the system.
 This flow regime is created when there is a large gas fraction in a system with a high gas and low liquid velocity.
 It is an important flow regime to understand and model because of its predictive value in nuclear reactor vessel boiling flow.

 Occurrence

 A flow in which the number of bubbles is low is called ideally-separated bubble flow.
 The bubbles don’t interact with each other.
 As the number of bubbles increase they start colliding each other.
 A situation then arises where they tend to coalesce to form cap bubbles, and the new flow pattern formed is called churn turbulent flow.
 The bubbles occurring in such a flow can be classified in small, large, and distorted bubbles.
 The small bubbles are generally spherical or elliptical and are encountered in a major concentration in the wake of large and distorted bubbles and close to the walls.
 Large, ellipsoidal or cap bubbles can be found in the core region of the flow as well as the distorted bubbles with a highly deformed interface.

 Churn turbulent flow is commonly encountered in industrial applications.
 A typical example is boiling flow in nuclear reactors.
+Churn turbulent flow also occurs in the gas/magma mixture of strombolian volcanic eruptions.